 It may be reproduced in whole or in part for study or training purposes, subject to the inclusion of an acknowledgement of the source and it is not used for commercial use or sale.

 Reproduction for purposes other than those indicated above require the prior written permission from the Commonwealth.
-Requests and enquiries concerning reproduction and copyright should be addressed to the Branch Manager, Technology and Information Services Branch, Industry Skills Development Group, Department of Education, Science and Training.
-GPO Box 9880 Canberra City, ACT, 2601.
+Requests and enquiries concerning reproduction and copyright should be addressed to the Reading Writing Hotline.